arcjet/arcjet-js/redact-wasm/README.md

 ## Implementation

-This package provides pii identification logic implemented as a WebAssembly module which will run local analysis on the provided string.
+This package provides sensitive information identification and redaction logic implemented as a WebAssembly module which will run local analysis on the provided string.

-The [Wasm](./wasm/arcjet_analyze_bindings_redact.component.js) file contains the binary inlined as a base64 [Data URL][mdn-data-url] with the `application/wasm` MIME type.
+The generated `_virtual/arcjet_analyze_bindings_redact.component.js` file contains the binary inlined as a base64 [Data URL][mdn-data-url] with the `application/wasm` MIME type.

 This was chosen to save on storage space over inlining the file directly as a